-Born in Cleveland, Ohio, Natalie Lanese has consistently enriched her artistic development with an extensive education, culminating in a Master of Fine Arts degree from Pratt Institute in Brooklyn, New York.
+Born in Cleveland, Ohio, Natalie Lanese received a Master of Fine Arts degree from Pratt Institute in Brooklyn, New York.
 She earned her Bachelor’s degree at Xavier University in Cincinnati, Ohio, and conducted post-graduate studies at Case Western Reserve University and the Cleveland Institute of Art.
-She is Associate Professor of Art and Gallery Director at Siena Heights University in Adrian, Michigan and resides in Toledo, Ohio.
+She lives and works in Toledo, Ohio.

 Ms. Lanese’s work is recognized for its punchy color palette and layered patterns.
 The Village Voice described her collages as “enigmatic narratives heightened by keen color clashes and jazzy textures” when covering her exhibition at Jack the Pelican Presents in Brooklyn in 2007.
-She works primarily in collage, painting and installation.
-Ms. Lanese’s work has been seen most recently at the Akron Art Musuem, Survival Kit Gallery in Cleveland, Ohio, the University of Toledo’s Center for the Visual Arts, and under the GVV Bridge overpass on Ontario Street in downtown Cleveland.
-Past exhibitions include the Scope International Art Fair in Basel, Switzerland, and in East Hampton, New York, and exhibitions at the deCordova Sculpture Park and Museum in Lincoln, MA.
+She works primarily in painting, installation, and collage.
+Ms. Lanese has exhibited her work at MOCA Tucson, the Akron Art Museum, and the deCordova Sculpture Park and Museum in Lincoln, MA.
 She has installed permanent public artworks in Cincinnati, Toledo, and in Cleveland, OH.

 My work begins as an experiment with the possibilities of collage on a variety of surfaces or backgrounds.
 Essential to the work is its commanding scale and its relationship to the viewer.
 Geometric patterns, gestural strokes and intense color combine to create conceptual spaces and immediate psychological realities.